Last Updated: January 1, 2022

 The downside of Canva as compared to Photoshop is that you can’t use it if your device isn’t connected to the internet.

-Photoshop isn’t a web-based application so you’ve to download and install it on any device and it works with or without an internet connection.
+Comparatively, Photoshop isn’t a web-based application so you’ve to download and install it on any device and it works with or without an internet connection.

-However, the downside of Photoshop as compared to Canva is that you should have at least a mid-range device for installing or running the software, otherwise, the software might not run on your system.
+However, the downside of Photoshop as compared to Canva is that you should have at least a mid-range device for installing or running the software, otherwise, the software might not run properly on your system.

-Let’s talk about the technical requirements of both tools, starting with Canva.
+To get a better understanding, let’s talk about the technical requirements of both tools, starting with Canva.

 Canva Technical Requirements